aliciahetrick/backend-fetch-users/README.md

 - ORM connects OOP (Object oriented programing) to relational databases

 node-postgres - collection of node.js modules for interfacing with postgres

+## psql is a terminal-based front-end to PostgreSQL.
+It enables you to type in queries interactively, issue them to PostgreSQL, and see the query results.

+`brew services start postgresql`
+`psql postgres`

+anything installed with brew, installs globally

+You’ll see that we’ve entered into a new connection.
+We’re now inside psql in the postgres database.
+The prompt ends with a # to denote that we’re logged in as the superuser, or root:

+`postgres=#`

+Commands within psql start with a backslash \.
+To test our first command, we can check what database, user, and port we’ve connected to using the \conninfo command.

+`postgres=# \conninfo`
+You are connected to database "postgres" as user "your_username" via socket in "/tmp" at port "5432".

+\q: Exit psql connection
+\c: Connect to a new database
+\dt: List all tables
+\du: List all roles
+\list: List databases